evolutics/kerek/README.md

 ### Conditions when services are updated

-By default, services are updated only if their service config hash changes.
+By default, a service is updated only if its service config hash changes.
 This hash is calculated over all service fields in the Compose file except `build`, `deploy.replicas`, `pull_policy`, and `scale`
 (see [source](https://github.com/docker/compose/blob/main/pkg/compose/hash.go)).